 Ready to craft your unique generosity story?

 - Outline your life experiences: Take a moment to jot down your most significant, life-defining experiences.
 It may help to do this visually.
-Draw a line and imagine that it represents your life.
+Draw a line and imagine it represents your life.
 In the space above the line, write your high points – the joyful events, triumphs, good decisions, and unexpected blessings in your life.
 In the space below the line, write your low points – the tragedies, trials, disappointments, failures, and pain that have impacted you.

 Despite all the challenges of this season, God is capable of using our giving to transform hearts (including our own) in a way that the world has never seen.
 We pray that this year-end is generosity’s finest hour.
 And we hope that everyone who is called to give will too.